Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Background information

 Similarly, when the network is modified by removing an edge $(p,q)$, the corresponding Laplacian perturbation matrix is $-\Delta {L}_{ij}^{(pq)}$.
-We emphasize that in this notation we use $A_{pq}$ to be the (nonzero) weight of the edge when present --- that is, the weight of the newly added edge or the weight of the edge prior to its removal. \end{proposition} Versions of Proposition~\ref{cor:1edge} have appeared in various literatures, usually under the assumption of unweighted networks (see, e.g., \cite{taylor2016synchronization,li2018network}, in which case $A_{ij}\in\{0,1\}$).
-Moreover, such a matrix perturbation easily extends to sets of edges, thereby extending to node and subgraph perturbations.
+(We emphasize that in this notation we use $A_{pq}$ to be the (nonzero) weight of the edge when present --- that is, the weight of the newly added edge or the weight of the edge prior to its removal.) \end{proposition} Versions of Proposition~\ref{cor:1edge} have appeared in various literatures, usually under the assumption of unweighted networks (see, e.g., \cite{taylor2016synchronization,li2018network}, in which case $A_{ij}\in\{0,1\}$).